Data with Soul

 At Gloo, unlike many other AI labs, we don’t just build automated web scrapers for data aggregation that collect everything from the internet indiscriminately or cut corners for scale.
 We build our corpora like you’d build a cathedral: brick by intentional brick, in community, for posterity.

-We partner directly with publishers, organizations, seminaries and researchers to source and steward data.
-We build relationships with each of them and develop a deep understanding of their values to ensure that their content reflects values we want our models to embody and that we’re representing their content appropriately.
-Our pipeline includes organic data ingestion from trusted partners, synthetic data generation guided by rubrics and domain-specific prompts, and fine-tuning and evaluation using data from verified sources as test questions and custom in-house benchmarks to ensure that our LLMs meet our rigorous standards for what world-class values-aligned AI looks like.
+We partner directly with publishers, organizations, seminaries, and researchers to source and steward data.
+We build relationships with each of them and develop a deep understanding of their values to ensure their content reflects the values we want our models to embody and that we’re representing it appropriately.
+Our pipeline includes organic data ingestion from trusted partners, synthetic data generation guided by rubrics and domain-specific prompts, and fine-tuning and evaluation using data from verified sources as test questions, along with custom in-house benchmarks, to ensure that our LLMs meet our rigorous standards for what world-class, values-aligned AI looks like.